Ensley Bottoms Complex: The Pits, TVA Lakes, Riverport Rd.SW Memphis near the Chucalissa Museum and T.O. Fuller State Park, Memphis, TN

 *TVA Security is encouraging people to not get out of their vehicles for personal safety reasons.
 If you get out of your vehicle to bird watch and encounter TVA Security, please do what they request of you.

 Lat-Long for the main TVA Lake: 35.069819,-90.135358

 Site Description: The Ensley Bottoms Complex is part of the IBA site, Mississippi Alluvial Valley in Tennessee.

-The site is contains sludge treatment ponds, fields for drying sludge, some agricultural experimental plots, industrial area, agricultural fields, lakes, grasslands, and bottomland forest.
+The site contains sludge treatment ponds, fields for drying sludge, some agricultural experimental plots, industrial area, agricultural fields, lakes, grasslands, and bottomland forest.
 Includes McKellar Lake, Earth Complex ("The Pits"), Mud Lake, Cocklebur Lake, Presidents Island Number Forty-five, T.V.A.
 Lake, Robco Lake, and T. O. Fuller State Park (1,138 acres).

 The site is attractive to shorebirds is abundant and large numbers of shorebirds frequent the area.

 The area is not open to the general public but birders are allowed to enter.
 Caution: The disagreeable odors from the sludge drying ponds can be overwhelming.
-After rain, dirt roads are extremely slippery and caution must be taken.
+After a rain, dirt roads are extremely slippery and caution must be taken.
 Never take risks while driving in and birding this area.

-TVA Lakes is another waste water storage pond which attracts shorebirds, waterfowl like Black-bellied Whistling Ducks, and gulls and terns.
+TVA Lakes is another wastewater storage pond which attracts shorebirds, waterfowl like Black-bellied Whistling Ducks, and gulls and terns.

 Both scaup can be found in winter, making for a nice study of the species side-by-side.
 A Neotropic Cormorant was found here in August 2012.